Jec-Ooro/AWSCloudJourney/Nessus Setup.md

 ## Step 5 Moving the public key to our second EC2 instance

-- We will move the .pub file, the public key, to our second instance using the S3 bucket.
+- We will move the .pub file and the public key to our second instance using the S3 bucket.
   The command to that is:
   ```sh
   aws s3 cp my_copied_file.ext s3://my_bucket/my_folder/my_file.ext